 - For older than 1 year: give ½ to 1 ounce (1 to 2 tablespoons or 15 to 30 mL) every 20 minutes for a few hours.

-- As your child begins to take liquids, gradually increase the amount.
-If they still vomit, wait 30 to 60 minutes and start again.
+- When your child can drink without vomiting, gradually increase the amount.
+If they still vomit, wait 30 to 60 minutes, and start again.

 - Do not force your child to drink or wake them up to drink if they are sleeping.